-The RMA supports musical scholarship through three regular publications: Journal of the Royal Musical Association, a major UK refereed musicological journal; RMA Research Chronicle, a refereed journal focusing on the raw materials of musicology including indexes, catalogues, and inventories; and the RMA Monographs , short research monographs of up to 50,000 words containing specialised investigations of a topic, concept or repertory.
+The RMA supports musical scholarship through three regular publications: the Journal of the Royal Musical Association, a major international musicological journal; the RMA Research Chronicle, a journal focusing on the wide range of primary sources employed across the gamut of music studies; and the RMA Monographs, short research monographs of up to 50,000 words containing specialised investigations of a topic, concept or repertory.
 Submissions to all three publications are subject to a full and rigorous peer-review and editorial process.

 These publications are overseen by our Publications Committee.
 RMA members receive free copies of JRMA and the Research Chronicle.